How to report your COVID-19 vaccine

 To schedule an appointment in Indiana, visit ourshot.in.gov, select the county you want to schedule in and then select your preferred vaccine site.

 Outside of Indiana, use vaccinefinder.org to search for vaccine clinic sites across the country.

 Getting your COVID-19 vaccine will be much like getting any other vaccine.
 You should wear short sleeves or a shirt with sleeves that can easily be rolled up to your upper arm.

 You’ll receive the injection in your upper arm.
 Before you leave the vaccine site, you’ll be given the appointment date and time for your second dose, depending on which vaccine you get.
-It is important to return to the same location for your second dose.
+It is ideal to return to the same location for your second dose.

-Remember, if you feel any of the above side effects, this simply means your body is building protection against COVID-19.
+If you feel any of the above side effects, this simply means your body is building protection against COVID-19.
 It’s a good thing!

 If you develop symptoms more than 48 hours after receiving the vaccine or they last for more than 24 hours, they could be unrelated to the vaccine.
 Stay home and contact your doctor.